gavinlyonsrepo/FourteenSegDisplay/README.md

 GPIO pins than model 2.
 It requires (3+N) Digital GPIO pins, where N is number of digits used.
 So 4 digits requires 7 GPIO + common ground.
 This model needs two shift registers.

-Use transistors to switch Digits on/off unless using high value of current limit resistor: For example 2.2K resistors will ((1.44mA) * 15= 21.6mA )will give total current per digit of 21.6mA with all segments on

 **Connections**